Dowdow/dowfiles/README.md

 ### UI Config

 Use `nwg-look` or `GTK Settings` with wofi to set prefer dark mode and set `JetBrains Mono Nerd Regular` as default font.

+### Splash screen

+Add `quiet splash` at the end of the `/etc/kernet/cmdline` file.

+Copy splash file to `/efi/loader/splash.bmp` or `/boot/loader/splash.bmp`.

+Edit the `/etc/mkinitcpio.d/linux.preset` file, and change the default splash path in the options : `default_options="--splash /efi/loader/splash.bmp"`

+Run `sudo mkinitcpio -P`.